Skip to main content

 • Persistent 5xx responses

-- Capture the endpoint, full URL, timestamp, and correlation ID (if present) and share with support.
+— Capture the endpoint, full URL, timestamp, and correlation ID, if present, and share them with LinearB Support.

 FAQs